scenarioo/scenarioo/docs/setup/Scenarioo-Viewer-Web-Application-Setup.md

 ## Installation and Setup

-1. **Install a Tomcat Webserver** or any other favourite Java webserver Ttomcat 7, 8 or 9 should all work with Scenarioo 3).
+1. **Install a Tomcat Webserver** or any other favourite Java webserver Tomcat 7, 8 or 9 should all work with Scenarioo).

 2. **Deploy the WAR** file into it, e.g. simply copy the WAR file into the webapps folder on tomcat.
     * If you use a release candidate WAR file that has the version in the name, then make sure to rename the war to simply `scenarioo.war` before deploying it, because the name defines the context under which you can access the app.